cfruble/SABLEYE/README.md

 $ bash setupData.sh
 ```
 This will download the ENDF files and process then into a format the the program can use.
 The total size for all of the data when unzipped is about 3.0 GB.

+## Documentation

+To view API docs, open any file in the `docs/` folder.
+In particular, open `index.html` in your browser.